 Full-Time Associate Director of Building Decarbonization Policy

-The Associate Director of Building Decarbonization supports the Energy Office’s vision and will lead CEO’s work on implementing building codes and building performance standards.
-While CEO has worked on building energy efficiency for years, we are significantly expanding our focus on building decarbonization, including through new building performance standards, developing stronger statewide minimum energy codes, engaging with gas utilities on clean heat plan implementation, and administering building electrification grant programs.
+The Associate Director of Building Decarbonization will lead CEO’s work on implementing building codes and building performance standards to help achieve Colorado’s ambitious climate goals.
+While CEO has worked on building energy efficiency for years, with the passage of the Inflation Reduction Act (IRA) we are significantly expanding our focus on building decarbonization, including through new building performance standards, developing stronger statewide minimum energy codes, engaging with gas utilities on clean heat plan implementation, and administering building electrification grant programs.

 - Manage 1-3 direct reports responsible for building codes support, a building performance standards program, and other programs to support the Office’s vision.

 - Develop annual work plans and coach and mentor team members.

 - Support the productions of reports, research, or studies, to advance the Office’s agenda, including the management of contractors when required.

 - Participate in annual strategic planning related to building decarbonization.

 - Help to lead the Beneficial Electrification League of Colorado (BELCO).